B3rse/qparse/README.md

 ### Examples of command lines
   - Perfect PQS with 4 islands of length 3 bp (-m), maximum loop distance of 7 bp (-L).
-Default search for G, -b C can be added to search for C:
+Default search for G, -b C can be added to search for C instead:

 		./QPARSE_x.x -i PATH/INPUT/FILE -o PATH/OUTPUT/FILE -m 3 -L 7 [-b C]

   - Perfect PQS with 4 islands of length in range [3..4] bp (-m, -M), maximum loop distance of 7 bp (-L).
-Default search for G, -b C can be added to search for C:
+Default search for G, -b C can be added to search for C instead:

 		./QPARSE_x.x -i PATH/INPUT/FILE -o PATH/OUTPUT/FILE -m 3 -M 4 -L 7 [-b C]

   - Degenerate PQS with 4 islands of length in range [3..4] bp (-m, -M), maximum loop distance of 7 bp (-L).
 Islands can have a maximum of 1 gap (-g) and a maximum gap length of 2 bp (-l).
-Default search for G, -b C can be added to search for C:
+Default search for G, -b C can be added to search for C instead:

 		./QPARSE_x.x -i PATH/INPUT/FILE -o PATH/OUTPUT/FILE -m 3 -M 4 -L 7 -g 1 -l 2  [-b C]

   - Degenerate PQS with 4 islands of length in range [3..4] bp (-m, -M), maximum loop distance of 7 bp (-L).
 Islands can have a maximum of 2 gap (-g) and a maximum gap length of 3 bp (-l).
 Also islands that do not have a “core” of at least two consecutive bases (-nocore) are detected (e.g. GcGtG).
-Default search for G, -b C can be added to search for C:
+Default search for G, -b C can be added to search for C instead:

 		./QPARSE_x.x -i PATH/INPUT/FILE -o PATH/OUTPUT/FILE -m 3 -M 4 -L 7 -g 2 -l 3 -nocore [-b C]

   - Degenerate PQS with 8 islands (-n) of length in range [3..4] bp (-m, -M), maximum loop distance of 7 bp (-L).
 Islands can have a maximum of 1 gap (-g) and a maximum gap length of 2 bp (-l).
 At least 5 non-degenerate islands (-p) are required.
-Default search for G, -b C can be added to search for C:
+Default search for G, -b C can be added to search for C instead:

 		./QPARSE_x.x -i PATH/INPUT/FILE -o PATH/OUTPUT/FILE -m 3 -M 4 -L 7 -g 1 -l 2 -n 8 -p 5 [-b C]

   - Degenerate PQS with 4 islands of length in range [3..4] bp (-m, -M), maximum loop distance of 15 bp (-L).
 Islands can have a maximum of 1 gap (-g) and a maximum gap length of 2 bp (-l).
 Long loops (>= 6 bp) are analyzed for mixed mirror-palindromic symmetrical properties (-sX).
-Default search for G, -b C can be added to search for C:
+Default search for G, -b C can be added to search for C instead:

 		./QPARSE_x.x -i PATH/INPUT/FILE -o PATH/OUTPUT/FILE -m 3 -M 4 -L 15 -g 1 -l 2 -sX [-b C]